MMblokl/DNAVMM/README.md

     - scikit-learn

 # Running the models
-In order to run the model in different modes, specific arguments have to supplied when running the scripts.
+In order to run the model with different settings, run the scripts with specific command line arguments:

-Very first argument should be the run directory, the location where all related files to the current one are saved; e.g. /data/user/run_1/
+- **IMPORTANT** Very first argument should be the run directory, the location where all related files to the current one are saved; e.g. /data/user/run_1/

-Dataset randomization during training: "ds_rand"
+- Dataset randomization during training: "ds_rand"

-Data augmentation during training: "augment"
+- Data augmentation during training: "augment"

-Hierarchical training scheme: "hierarchical"
+- Hierarchical training scheme: "hierarchical"

 Command examples:
 - Using UV: